fallahn/crogine/ModelViewer/model_definition_format.md

         //*.obj files into the model viewer application and exporting them in the *.cmf format. *.iqm meshes are
         //Inter Quake Models - more about authoring those can be founde at http://sauerbraten.org/iqm/

         //billboards are quad primitives which always face the camera no matter the orientation.
+Billboards have two
+        //optional proprties.
+        lock_rotation = true
+        lock_scale = true

+        //When rotation locking is set to true billboards will only rotate to face the camera on the y axis, remaining
+        //perpendicular to the ground (x/z) plane.
+This is usually the preferred behaviour of billboards used to represent
+        //grass or foliage for example.
+When rotation locking is disabled the billboard will always rotate to face the
+        //camera.
+        //When the scale lock is set to true the billboards will always remain the same scale relative to the display
+        //ie no perspective is applied.
+This might be preferred for health or other status indicators which need to remain
+        //visible regardless of the camera distance.
+Note that rotation locking has no effect in this case, and using
-For more information
+        //a VertexLit material will likely have undesirable results.
+For more information about how to create billboard
-        //see the documentation for the BillboardCollection component.
+        //geometry see the documentation for the BillboardCollection component.

         //primitive types are: sphere, cube and quad.
 Sphere meshes also expect a radius property with a float
         //value greater an 0.
 Cubes are 1x1x1 by default, but may have a size property with 3 components.